 1428 (22nd November)

 Richard Neville, Warwick Kingmaker, was born to Richard Neville, Earl of Salisbury and Alice Montacute.

-Richard, aged 6 years, was betrothed to Anne de Beauchamp daughter of the Earl of Warwick and his wife Isabel Despenser.
+At the age of 6 years, Richard was betrothed to Anne Beauchamp daughter of Richard Beauchamp, Earl of Warwick and his wife Isabel Despenser.

-Richard married Anne de Beauchamp.
+Richard Neville and Anne Beauchamp were married.
 The exact year of the marriage is not known.
-In 1444 Richard would have been 16 years old and Anne 18 years old, good ages to marry at the time.
+The year 1444 is suggested because Richard would have been 16 years old and Anne 18 years old, good ages to marry at the time.

 1445 (22nd April)